 - Take care of any insect problems you may have.
 Summer is their playground.
 You probably won’t have to look too hard to notice any insect problems.
 Ants, spiders, moths, etc. are all common, and fairly easy to take care of.
-Keep cobwebs clear, have ant poison handy, make sure all doors are tightly closed, etc. If termites are common in your area, this handy article gives some tips on how you can do some inspection and prevention yourself.
+Keep cobwebs clear, have ant poison handy, make sure all doors are tightly closed, etc.

 - Clean and repair deck/patio as needed.
 It generally just needs a good washing.
 A deck may also need re-staining.
 Also check for any loose boards or posts and repair as needed.

 - Clean out window wells of debris.
 If you have a basement, you also have window wells.
 All kinds of things can get down in there from leaves, to trash, to animals.